fazekasda/MyPythonLearnPack/JupyterEnv/README.md

 Download and install VirtualBox and Vagrant.

 ### Step 2
-Download this repository https://github.com/fazekasda/MyPythonLeanrPack/archive/master.zip (or clone with git).
-Uncompress the zip file.
+Download this repository https://github.com/fazekasda/MyPythonLeanrPack/archive/master.zip (or clone with git: 'git clone https://github.com/fazekasda/MyPythonLeanrPack.git'), then compress the zip file.

 ### Step 3
 Open a terminal.
-Enter the folder where You uncompressed the zip file, and enter the MyPythonLeanrPack-master folder and the JupyterEnv folder. (type this command: cd where_uncompressed_the_zip_file/MyPythonLeanrPack-master/JupyterEnv)
+Enter the folder where You uncompressed the zip file, and enter the MyPythonLeanrPack-master folder and the JupyterEnv folder. (type this command: 'cd where_uncompressed_the_zip_file/MyPythonLeanrPack-master/JupyterEnv')

-## Step 4
+### Step 4
+Type this command: 'vagrant up'

+### Step 5
+Open http://localhost:8888 in your bowser.